junejiao/SRI/README.md

 # SRI
-% This code is from 2018 Phillips et al. Sci Reports.
+This matlab code is from 2018 Phillips et al. Sci Reports.